-Welcome to the blog of the first-ever U.S. Youth Observer at the United Nations!
+Welcome to the blog of the 2013-2014 U.S. Youth Observer at the United Nations!
 As the U.S. Youth Observer, I attended events in NYC during UN General Assembly week, as well as a number of events around the Social, Humanitarian Cultural Affairs Committee of the General Assembly in October.
 In addition, I am traveling to speak about the UNâ€™s work at public events and at UNA-USA Chapters around the country, blog, tweet and discuss my experiences with the general public, and advise UNA-USA on potential future youth roles at the UN.
 I hope this blog will serve as an exciting, engaging forum for discussing global youth issues and youth roles at the UN!

-Follow Brooke (@USYouthObserver) on Twitter!
+Follow Tiffany (@USYouthObserver) on Twitter!

-Photo Gallery: UN General Assembly Week
+Photo Gallery: 2013 UN General Assembly Week

 View more photos.